-4. The account’s default roles will be displayed.
-You can define the permissions for these roles or create a new role by clicking the Create role button .
+- The account’s default roles will be displayed.
+You can define the permissions for Supervisor or Agent default roles or create a new role by clicking the Create role button .

 8. When the new role is created, the “Details” page will be displayed.
 Verify that the details entered correspond to your needs, or click Edit to make changes, if necessary.

 9. To start adding permissions to your newly created role, click the Permissions tab.

 - You can define permissions, for the newly created role, by selecting the option Add permissions .

 - You can also use a permission setup that has been previously configured for another role by clicking on Copy from an existing role, choosing the desired role from the dropdown menu, and clicking Copy to confirm your selection.